 Ischemia can contribute to the inner ear pathology and hearing loss.
-To determine the susceptibility of inner and outer hair cells (IHCs/OHCs) to ischemic and post-ischemic period, we used organotypic cultures of the organ of Corti isolated from P3 rats as an in vitro model of inner ear ischemia (oxygen glucose deprivation, OGD).
-We identified the hair cells (HCs)

-by phalloidin staining.
+To determine the susceptibility of inner and outer hair cells (IHCs/OHCs) to ischemic and post-ischemic period, we used organotypic cultures of the organ of Corti isolated from P3 rats as an in vitro model of inner ear ischemia (oxygen-glucose deprivation, OGD).
+We identified the hair cells (HCs) by phalloidin staining.
 The cells with damaged cellular membrane integrity were identified by propidium iodide (PI)-exclusion assay.
 The cells with fragmented chromosomal DNA were detected by TUNEL assay.
 Organotypic cultures were subjected to a mild (3 h duration) or severe (4 h duration) OGD, followed by a recovery period of 21 h and 20 h, respectively.

-Mild OGD induced a loss of 10-20 % HCs whereas severe OGD induced loss of 35 % HCs.
+Mild OGD induced a loss of 10-20 % HCs, whereas severe OGD induced loss of 35 % HCs.
 We confirmed that OHCs are less vulnerable to OGD than IHCs.
-Of all missing OHCs, 80- the loss of IHCs was equal during both experimental periods.
+Of all missing OHCs, 80-90 % was lost during the OGD period and 10-20 % during the recovery period.
+In contrast, the loss of IHCs was equal during both experimental periods.
 The OGD period was mainly associated with PI-positive nuclei.
-TUNEL-positive nuclei were a minor fraction during the fragmentation.
+TUNELpositive nuclei were a minor fraction during the OGD period and increased during the recovery period, indicating the progression of DNA fragmentation.
 Our results implicate a differential susceptibility of IHCs and OHCs during and after ischemia-like insult, which may be of therapeutic consequence.

-90 % was lost during the OGD period and 10-20 % during the recovery period.
-In contrast,

-OGD period and increased during the recovery period, indicating the progression of DNA